In 2017, Bollywood is making movies on the Menstruation Man, Sachin Tendulkar, and Swachh Bharat

 2016 was not great for Indian cinema.

 For the most part, audiences were unimpressed with the over 200 Hindi movies produced last year.
-With piracy already eating into revenues, demonetisation dealt a body blow, forcing citizens to rein-in spending.
+And with piracy already eating into revenues, demonetisation dealt a body blow, forcing citizens to rein in spending.

-Despite ending on a strong note with the Aamir Khan-starrer wrestling biopic Dangal, which has raked in around Rs271 crore since its release on Dec.
+Despite ending on a strong note with the Aamir Khan-led wrestling biopic Dangal, which has raked in around Rs271 crore since its release on Dec.
 23, the year was marked by only seven other super-hits that earned over Rs100 crore at the box office.
 These include Salman Khan-starrer Sultan, another wrestling drama, and Karan Johar’s love story Ae Dil Hai Mushkil.

-India makes the world’s most number of movies, but box office earnings pale in comparison to film industries in the US and Canada, for instance.
+India makes the most movies in the world but box office earnings pale in comparison to film industries in the US and Canada, for instance.
 So all eyes are now on the line-up for 2017.

-From biopics to Bollywood remakes, here are some of the year’s most anticipated Hindi movies:
+From biopics to Bollywood remakes, here are some of the year’s most-anticipated Hindi movies:

 Baahubali 2